na-na-hi/renget/archive/smgenskins.md

  - Freya
    - Weiss Schnee Freya Special Emote has her make a few poses atop a spinning platform.
-   - Jenny XJ-9 Freya
+   - Jenny XJ-9 Freya Special Emote has her activate her wings and move around while flying. ~~There is a way to break this and make it a permanent addition to her model until her next death, but I don't actually know how.~~ Additionally, her 2 is replaced witha blaster-arm.

  - Ganesha
-   - Mouse Force Ganesha has a complete set of unique emotes(Wave, Clap, Laugh, Taunt), with the focus on the mouse piloting the mech.
+   - Mouse Force / Tabby Toil Ganesha has a complete set of unique emotes (Wave, Clap, Laugh, Taunt), with the focus on the mouse / cat piloting the mech.
    - Plushie Ganesha Special Emote has him rolls around like / turn into a ball of yarn.
    - DJ Ohm Ganesha is part of the Disco skinline, and so his Special Emote has him create a small dancefloor around himself with some electronic music playing.

  - Geb
    - Optimus Prime Geb Special Emote 'transforms' him into his Truck form, that can move around as he pleases.
 His 1 is also turned into a Truck (albeit pulling cargo) and all his Emotes are reworked (with his Dance Emote being him doing the robot).
-This skin cannot use the Save the Earth Special Emote.
+This skin cannot use the Save the Earth Special Emote ~~because he used to, but it made him permanently invisible until death.~~

  - Gilgamesh
-   - Powdered Toast Man Gilgamesh
+   - Powdered Toast Man Gilgamesh Special Emote has him superman-fly, but in a backwards position (as the character does in the show).

  - Guan Yu
-   -
+   - [No current special skin effects]

  - Hachiman
-   -
+   - [No current special skin effects]

  - Hades
    - Ragnarok Hades Special Emote and Ult each burn up the skybox on use.